Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 ### Office.Android.DocsUI.PaywallControl.SkuPriceDiscountErrorEvent

 The event is triggered when a user lands on the SKU chooser screen of the app and the prices are fetched from the Google Playstore for different subscriptions.
-The event identifies price differences between monthly and annual plan offered in different countries and in different currencies.
+The event identifies price differences between monthly and annual plan offered in different countries or regions and in different currencies.
 The data is used to ensure that the pricing configuration is working as expected.

 The following fields are collected: